chuegle/boto/docs/source/simpledb_tut.rst

     [Domain:test-domain, Domain:test-domain-2]
     >>>

-The get_all_domains() method returns a :py:class:`boto.resultset.ResultSet` containing all :py:class:`boto.sdb.domain.Domain` objects associated with this connection's Access Key ID for that region.
+The get_all_domains() method returns a :py:class:`boto2.resultset.ResultSet` containing all :py:class:`boto2.sdb.domain.Domain` objects associated with this connection's Access Key ID for that region.

 Retrieving a Domain (by name)